pnxtech/hydra-cli/README.md

 ## message send

+> syntax: hydra-cli send message.json

+> message.json is the name of a file containing JSON which you wish to send.
+This field is required.

-The `message send` command sends a message to a service.
+The `message send` command sends a [UMF](https://github.com/cjus/umf) fomatted message to a service.
 Use the `message create` command to create a message and place it in a file, such as message.json.

 ```shell
 $ hydra-cli message send message.json